Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 )
 ```

-The `runnable_option` parameter has three options (default `None`), each for a specific learnware environment loading method:
+The `runnable_option` parameter includes three options (default is `None`), each corresponding to a specific learnware deployment method:

 - `None`: Load only learnware specifications and basic information; run the learnware using the current `learnware` package's Python environment.
 - `"conda"`: Install a separate `conda` virtual environment for each learnware (automatically deleted after execution); run each learnware independently within its virtual environment.
 - `"docker"`: Install a `conda` virtual environment inside a Docker container (automatically destroyed after execution); run each learnware independently within the container (requires Docker privileges).

 It's important to note that while the system makes every effort to ensure the security of each learnware, the `None` and `"conda"` modes are **not secure** if there are any malicious learnwares.
-If the user cannot guarantee the security of the learnware they want to load, it's recommended to use the `"docker"` mode to load the learnware.
+If the user cannot guarantee the security of the learnware they want to load, it's recommended to use the **relatively secure** `"docker"` mode to load the learnware.

 ### Loading Learnware from a ZIP File

-In addition to loading learnware by ID, users can also load a learnware from a zip file downloaded from the web:
+In addition to loading learnware by ID, users can also load a learnware from a zip file downloaded from the web frontend:

 ```python
 learnware_path = "learnware.zip"